wayfarer3130/amplifyapp/README.md

 # amplifyapp
-Example app for training, with authentication
+Example app for training, with authentication.
+Updated the backend with a build role.